 Monica Edwards was my favourite "realism" writer when I was young, and Robert Heinlein's work roused my interest in sci fi.
 Geoffrey Trease's books got me interested in history and Patricia Wrightson's in Australian fiction.
 These days, Diana Wynne Jones is my role model.
 I love multi-layered books with lots of hidden turnings, and that's what I try to write.
 I find I can return to my favourites among her books over and over again.
 I'm also very interested in selected titles by Margaret Mahy and in one historical fantasy by Elizabeth Marie Pope; The Perilous Gard.

-Who would you most like to be trapped in a lift with?
+Who is the person you would most like to be trapped in a lift with? or a spaceship?

 That would depend on for how long!
 If it were an hour or so, and we knew we'd be rescued, my son James would be a good bet.
 He's restful but I like talking to him and we have similar taste in books.

-Who would you most DISlike to be trapped in a lift with?
+Who is the person you would most DISlike to be trapped in a lift with?
+Or a spaceship?

 Aside from the obvious (a claustrophobic homicidal drug-addicted maniac), I'd have to say a smoker or someone who wears heavy perfume.